 Restore YOUR Passion for Teaching!

-Have you lost or are you struggling to find passion for teaching, that fire you used to have?
+Have you lost or are you struggling to find a passion for teaching, that fire you used to have?
 In this post written by guest author Jarrod Dumas, he will help you find it, help you restore your passion for teaching.
 Even after my first read through I found myself excited to get back to class, I teach in England and we’re not back to school for 3 weeks!
 Read on, find your passion, Jarrod style!

 (I must note at this point that I have never met Jarrod in person but I know from reading this he is as bonkers in the classroom as I am!)